Why Personalized Pathways?

 Students can earn credit for high school and college at the same time by taking courses offered by higher education institutions such as UW-Madison and Madison College.
 Some classes are taught at high school, while others are taught on the college or university campus.

 My child is taking advanced math coursework.
-Will they have access in the Health Services pathway?
+Will they have access in a pathway?